MicrosoftDocs/appcenter-docs/docs/distribution/inappupdates.md

 > [!IMPORTANT]
 > At this time, there are some limitations to In-App Updates:
-> 1) Android devices will not be prompted for an update if there is no change in the version or build version.
+> 1) Android devices will not be prompted for an update if there is no change in `versionCode` or `versionNname`.
-> 2) For iOS public in-app updates, Apple has a default dialog that will have to be dismissed.
-Login is not required for the public flow.
+> 2) iOS devices will not be prompted for an update if there is no change in `CFBundleShortVersionString` or `CFBundleVersion`.

 ## Public In-App Updates